istio/istio.io/content/en/blog/2021/external-locality-failover/index.md

      baseEjectionTime: 1m
 {{< /text >}}

-The above `DestinationRule` configures the endpoints to be scanned every 15 seconds, and if any endpoint fails with a 5xx error code even once, it will be marked unhealthy for 1 minute.
+The above `DestinationRule` configures the endpoints to be scanned every 15 seconds, and if any endpoint fails with a 5xx error code even once, it will be marked unhealthy for one minute.
 If this circuit breaker is not triggered, the traffic will route to the same region as the pod.

 If we run our curl again, we should see that traffic is always going to the `us-east1` endpoint.